rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 almost everyone has given a correct answer (circle).
 Yet it is a nontrivial matter to actually prove that the intuitive answer is indeed the right one.

-As stated above, out three-step recipe is to (1) derive an appropriate $L$ function for the problem, (2) use the Euler-Lagrange equation to get a differential equation for the curve and (3) solve the differential equation to get the actual shape.
+As stated above, our three-step recipe is to (1) derive an appropriate $L$ function for the problem, (2) use the Euler-Lagrange equation to get a differential equation for the curve and (3) solve the differential equation to get the actual shape.